cerbero90/dto/README.md

 The flag `Cerbero\Dto\PARTIAL` lets a DTO be instantiated without some properties.
 If not provided, a `Cerbero\Dto\Exceptions\MissingValueException` is thrown when properties are missing or when unsetting a property.

+#### CAST_PRIMITIVES

+The flag `Cerbero\Dto\CAST_PRIMITIVES` lets a DTO cast property values if they don't match the expected primitive type.
+If not provided, a `Cerbero\Dto\Exceptions\UnexpectedValueException` is thrown when trying to set a value with a wrong primitive type.

 #### NULLABLE

 The flag `Cerbero\Dto\NULLABLE` lets all DTO properties accept NULL as their own value.